 It is important for the course team to be aware of the views of students.
 Feedback from you as to how the course is progressing allows us to develop courses more effectively, building on good practice.
-During the first few weeks of each academic year, student representatives from each subject group will be nominated and voted for.
-Elected student representatives should canvas the views of fellow students regularly and provide a point of contact between the whole year group and the Course Team.
+During the first few weeks of each academic year, student representatives from each course will be nominated and voted for.
+Elected student representatives should canvas the views of fellow students regularly and provide a point of contact between the students and the Course Team.

 Being a student representative provides a valuable understanding of how your educational institution works.
 You also gain valuable experience of meetings and their procedure and learning how to represent the views of a large group of people.
 Such experience is a useful additional item on your curriculum vitae.

 Each semester, the Academic Board meets to discuss the academic and operational developments affecting the course.
 The Academic Board is the formal course management forum.
 The Academic Director chairs the meeting, which tutors and Student Representatives are invited to attend.
-Issues raised at Subject Group Meetings are discussed at the Academic Board.
 This is also the venue where proposed new courses or proposed minor changes to the course programme are discussed.

 Tutorial support and advice on study skills is normally provided through a personal tutor.
 Tutors also run workshops on essential skills and sessions with individual students.
 College offers free support lessons for English Language, Study Skills, numeracy skills and presentation skills based on demand.
 From time to time industrial visits are also arranged.
 Guest speakers from the industry also visit the College from time to time to share industry experience.